Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-Suppose $N$ has the Weak Lefschetz Property.
-Then the Hilbert function of $N$ is unimodal by Proposition \ref{unimodal}.
-As the Hilbert function of $N$ is symmetric, by Remark \ref{maxvalue} the Hilbert function of $N$ assumes its maximum value at $\floor$.
-By Lemma \ref{symgorlevel}, $N$ is level, so that by Corollary \ref{levellocus}, we have
+Suppose $N$ has the WLP.
+Then the Hilbert function of $N$ is unimodal by Proposition \ref{prop: unimodal}.
+As the Hilbert function of $N$ is symmetric, by Remark \ref{rmk: maxvalue} the Hilbert function of $N$ assumes its maximum value at $\floor$.
+By Lemma \ref{lem: symgorlevel}, $N$ is level, so that by the proof of Corollary \ref{cor: levelLocus}, we have